Schutzmannschaft Battalion 202

-Schutzmannschaft Battalion 202 was a failed collaborationist auxiliary police battalion in the General Government during World War II.
-It consisted of 360 conscripts under German leadership.
-The unit was created in Kraków on 27 March 1942, with recruitment beginning in May of that year.
-Only two Polish men volunteered.
-Consequently, the Germans resorted to conscripting members from the regular Polish city police, known as Einheimische Polizei.
+Schutzmannschaft Battalion 202 was a collaborationist auxiliary police battalion in the General Government during World War II.
+It consisted of 360 to 580 Polish men where around 400 were volunteers and 180 forced conscripts under German leadership.
+The unit was created in Kraków on 27 March 1942, with silent recruitment beginning in May of that year.
+At first only two Polish men volunteered since the recruitment faced resistance and little to no publicity.
+Consequently, the Germans resorted to advertisement in the press "Goniec Krakowski" writing: